-- There are fixed study times so that students have allocated slots to focus on their work. - We encourage students to take part in sports. - We encourage students to take part in the school social programme so that they can get to know other students better. - We encourage students to speak English so that they improve their language to the level required for university. - We endeavour to provide healthy and nutritious meals and snacks.
+- We endeavour to provide healthy and nutritious meals and snacks. - There are fixed study times so that students have allocated slots to focus on their work. - We encourage students to take part in sports. - We encourage students to take part in the school social programme so that they can get to know other students better. - We encourage students to speak English so that they improve their language to the level required for university. - We endeavour to provide healthy and nutritious meals and snacks.